Nwakakukaks/ReFi/README.md

 ## Contribution to Near Ecosystem

-NearPay directly contributes to the growth of the Near ecosystem by:
+ReFi directly contributes to the growth of the Near ecosystem by:

 1. Increasing Near Network adoption and usage
 2. Demonstrating practical, user-friendly applications of Near network in everyday scenarios